 Location: Westborough DoubleTree Hotel

-Our sponsor: Northeastern University’s graduate programs in project management are designed to provide students with the practical skills and theoretical concepts they will need to lead complex projects.
-Featuring real-world experiential learning opportunities, Northeastern’s project management programs present techniques and tools for managing long and short-term projects, successfully and cost-effectively.
+Northeastern University offers a suite of project management degrees and certificates.
+The Master of Science in Project Management provides students with the practical skills and theoretical concepts they need to lead complex projects.
+Featuring real-world experiential learning opportunities, these programs present techniques and tools for managing long- and short-term projects, successfully and cost-effectively.

 In addition, the Master of Science in Program and Project Portfolio Management provides a natural alignment to the professional advancement that exists within the industry—from project manager to program manager to portfolio manager.

 Students can choose the learning format that meets their needs: 100% online, on-ground, our in a hybrid format.